epklein/epklein.github.io/_pages/mgmt/sem/interview-questions.md

 permalink: /mgmt/sem/interview-questions
 toc: true
 toc_sticky: true
+excerpt: A collection of interview questions for Engineering Management positions
 ---

-This is a work in progress, but it is a useful list of interesting interview questions I have been asked or am used to asking during interviews.
-It is good for training.
+A collection of interview questions I have been asked or am used to asking during **interviews for Engineering Management positions**.
+Whether you're preparing for your next opportunity or refining your interviewing skills, these questions serve as a good starting point for practicing behavioral interviews.

-## Software Engineer

-- Tell me your vision of how engineering should influence product roadmaps.

-## Engineering Manager

-- Tell me your vision of how engineering should influence product roadmaps.
+When preparing your answers, **the STAR method (Situation, Task, Action, Result) is an effective approach to structure your responses**.
+It helps you deliver clear, concise answers grounded in real experiences, which is exactly what interviewers are looking for in behavioral questions.

+## Leadership and Team Building

+- Tell me about a time you had to build a team from scratch or significantly restructure one.
+- Describe a situation where you had to manage underperformers.
+What was your approach?
+- How have you handled disagreements between senior engineers on technical direction?
+- What legacy will you leave your team when you leave your current company?

+## Delivery & Execution

+- Walk me through a project that was at risk of missing its deadline.
+What did you do?
+- Tell me about a time you had to make a significant trade-off between quality and speed.
+- Describe how you've managed competing priorities across multiple teams or workstreams.
+- Can you describe the most complex situation you faced and how did you handle it?

+## Stakeholder Management & Influence

 - Tell me about a time when you developed a healthy partnership with a difficult stakeholder.

-## Sr. Engineering Manager

-- What legacy will you leave your team when you leave your current company?

-## General

-- Can you describe the most complex situation you faced and how you did you handle it?
-- What was the most difficult feedback you have received?

-## Culture
+- Give an example of when you had to push back on a product or business leader's request.
+- How have you communicated a major technical decision to non-technical stakeholders?
+- Describe a time you influenced organizational strategy without direct authority.
 - Tell me about a time when you disagreed with a decision from your leadership.
 How did you handle it?

+## Technical Strategy & Scaling

+- Tell me about a technical debt decision you made — when did you pay it down vs. accept it?
+- How have you driven adoption of engineering best practices (CI/CD, observability, testing)?
+- Describe your approach to balancing platform investments vs. feature work.
+- Tell me your vision of how engineering should influence product roadmaps.

+## People Development

+- How do you identify and develop future tech leads or managers within your team?
+- Tell me about a time you gave difficult feedback that led to meaningful growth.
+- How do you approach performance calibration and ensuring fairness in reviews?
+- What was the most difficult feedback you have received?

+## Organizational & Process

+- How have you used metrics (DORA, cycle time, etc.) to improve team performance?
+- Describe how you've handled a major incident or production outage from a leadership perspective.
+- How do you structure teams as scope grows — have you applied frameworks like Team Topologies?